-Use visual cues – holding a cup when asking if they want tea or coffee, putting your hand to your chest when asking about chest pain/heart attacks/other medical history etc.
+Use visual cues – holding a cup when asking if they want tea or coffee, putting your hand to your chest when asking about chest pain/heart attacks etc.

-If a patient is talking about being at work, instead of telling them they’re in hospital not at work, try asking about their work life.
-Where have they worked at?
+If a patient is talking about being at work, instead of telling them they’re in a hospital, not at work, try asking about their work life.
+Where have they worked?
 What have they done for jobs?
 Did they get tea breaks?
-Tapping in to pleasant memories can also serve to calm as well as redirect, as can discussing something that can then happen (for example the cup of tea!).
+Tapping into pleasant memories can also serve to calm as well as redirect, as can discussing something that can then happen (for example the cup of tea).

 This can validate the person’s feelings and redirect them, rather than trying to reorient them to our reality.